xddxdd/blog/source/_posts/en/article/modify-website/bird-confederation.lantian/index.md

   accept;
 }
 ```

+**WARNING Again:** Do not add this filter to internal peerings, or you will end up with a loop.

 You need to make sure that **every** external BGP session is properly configured, or something interesting will happen.